 Skip to main content

-Therefore, achieving a comprehensive Atmospheric-Oceanic model as a complex set of coupled fluid dynamics is required, to reduce some risks (Environmental, Marine, Atmospheric, etc.) due to the generated errors in forecasts.
-In order to make progress in this area, it is necessary to investigate the Atmospheric-Oceanic sciences.
-Consequently, Atmospheric Sciences Research Center was established in April, 2013 in the Iranian National Institute for Oceanography and Atmospheric Science.
-For research purposes, the Atmospheric Sciences Research Center is focused on three research group:
+Atmospheric Science Research Center was established in April, 2013 in the Iranian National Institute for Oceanography and Atmospheric Science.
+For research purposes, the Atmospheric Science Research Center is focused on three research groups:

-Determining the wind field in Iranian seas; Modeling of Air-Sea phenomena (wind-driven waves, storm surge, sea-breeze and land breeze winds, thunderstorms and effective squalls, on Iran's coasts and seas), Correction and localization of available models (current and wind-driven waves models), and providing basic and specialized training courses.
+Studying the physics of the lower atmosphere in marine and oceanic zones; prediction of the sea state; modeling of Air-Sea interactions (wind-driven waves, storm surge, sea-breeze and land breeze winds, thunderstorms and effective squalls, on Iran's coasts and seas), Correction and localization of available models (current and wind-driven waves models), and providing basic and specialized training courses.

 Investigating seasonal and climate events effective on Iran; Identifying and reviewing some meteorological phenomena affecting the coastal and marine areas of Iran; Studying the present climate prediction models on a global scale and mesoscale, and adapting them; Investigating Climate Change and climate of the marine and coastal environment using the adapted models; Studying of paleoclimate change; and providing basic and specialized training courses.

-Reviewing present large-scale Atmospheric prediction models in order to measure and adapt them; Designing mesoscale Prediction models for Atmosphere and Ocean; Designing statistic Prognostic models; Issuing improved Atmospheric-Oceanic forecasts for the Atmospheric-Oceanic hazards center, and providing basic and specialized training courses.
+Reviewing present large-scale Atmospheric prediction models in order to evaluate and adapt them; Designing mesoscale Prediction models for Atmosphere and Ocean; Designing statistic Prognostic models; Issuing improved Atmospheric-Oceanic forecasts for the Atmospheric-Oceanic hazards center and providing basic and specialized training courses.
+The main research areas are as follows:

 • Modeling the Atmosphere and Ocean